MOST RECENT

 Ohio GDL

-Graduated driver licensing (GDL) system helps new drivers to gain some driving experience in a low-risk environment.
+Ohio graduated driver's license program helps new drivers to gain some driving experience in a low-risk environment before they are issued with a full drivers license and are let lose on public roads.
 The GDL program in Ohio consists of the following requirements:

-• A three-step licensing system (a minimum age of 15 ? for a learners permit, 16 for a probationary license and 18 for an unrestricted license)
+• A three-step licensing system (a minimum age of 15 and 1/2 for an Ohio temporary permit, 16 for a probationary license and 18 for an unrestricted license)

-• The learners permit holding period of at least 6 months
+• Learners permit holding period of at least 6 months

-• The minimum driving practice time (50 hours with parents including 10 hours of the nighttime driving)
+• Minimum driving practice time (50 hours with parents including 10 hours of the nighttime driving)

 • Prohibition on unsupervised nighttime driving (between midnight and 6 am for 16 year old drivers and between 1 am and 5 am for 17 year old drivers)